zijianhuang/apptranslation/README.md

 * Google Cloud Translation v3
 * Microsoft Azure AI Translator

+You should setup your own accounts and and API credentials of these engines.

 **Supported Conversion:
 * Between ResX and XLIFF 1.2 / 2.0